ska-telescope/skampi/docs/src/testing.rst

 .. todo::
-    Provide details on how to run CI pipelines, and how to specify appropriate details so that different tests can be choosen or different data can be choosen or different SUTs can be choosen
+    Provide details on how to run CI pipelines, and how to specify appropriate details so that different tests can be choosen or different data can be choosen or different SUTs can be choosen Describe how to run them with pytest-bdd directly, or maybe with Make.
+    Or maybe with jupyter.

     - which gitlab params can be used?
     - which other interfaces/tools can I use to run existing tests?